 Problem Description

-You are given two integers n and k.
-Return the lexicographically smallest string with length equal to n and numeric value equal to k, where the numeric value of a string is defined as the sum of its characters' numeric values, with 'a' = 1, 'b' = 2, ..., 'z' = 26.
+Given two integers n and k, construct the lexicographically smallest string of length n such that the sum of its characters' numeric values (where 'a' = 1, 'b' = 2, ..., 'z' = 26) equals k.

 Key Insights